-We love the big, animatronic dinosaurs at Field Station: Dinosaurs, but if you’re looking for something a little more off-the-beaten-path, there’s an easy dino hike in the midst of Allaire State Park in Wall Township that will take you to some cool dinosaur sculptures.
+We love the big, animatronic dinosaurs at Field Station: Dinosaurs, but if you’re looking for something a little more off-the-beaten-path (and FREE!), there’s an easy dino hike in the midst of Allaire State Park in Wall Township that will take you to some cool dinosaur sculptures.

 According to Exploring Allaire, these dinosaur sculptures appeared in early 2019, when artist Robin R decided to make some huts out of tree branches, and eventually a T-Rex.
 Now the Tyrannosaurus has been joined by several other dinosaurs, including a Pterodactyl, triceratops and a stegosaurus.
 We went a few weeks ago, and it was pretty magical to walk through the forest and find such a prehistoric surprise.